mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    /remini reminder.ini birthday mike

-will remove mike’s entry from the ini file.
+will remove mike's entry from the ini file.

 Text Files
 ----------